Services to support you on the road to recovery

 RECOVERY PEER MENTORS

-We may need to seek standard treatment methods this can include but are not limited to Medically assisted treatment programs, inpatient programs, or outpatient.
-Our peer mentors can assist in these connections, provide need background information on the local facilities, provide referrals and transportation to and from assessments.
-Peer mentors help the community prepare for what they can expect while in treatment and support them as they address the other factors in their life that many be affected by their treatment attendance.
+Sometimes, standard treatment methods are necessary.
+These may include medically assisted treatment programs, inpatient care, or outpatient services.
+Our peer mentors can help connect individuals to these resources by providing background information on local facilities, making referrals, and offering transportation to and from assessments.
+They also help individuals prepare for what to expect during treatment and provide ongoing support as they navigate the other areas of life impacted by their recovery journey.

 SUPPORTED EMPLOYMENT